glawr0/k8s-experiments/001-build-web-app/README.md

 # What's Next

 You have successfully created a simple application which is packaged within a docker container.
 You have also been able to launch and test the container.
+Good job!

 Next, we'll launch the container on Kubernetes (k8s) - a container orchestration platform.
+Open up the README in Module 002 to learn more.